There are tons of uses for apps within startups and small businesses:

 But more and more often today, savvy business owners are looking for tailored solutions, which usually means building their own apps in some capacity.
 And when considering how to build apps, businesses face an important question: App builder vs coding — which is better for building the app they need?

-There’s no simple answer.
-App builders and custom coding are both the right solutions for certain types of businesses, apps, and use cases.
-What's important is determining which one is the best choice for your business and needs.
-Here’s how to find out.
+Unfortunately, there’s no simple answer.
+App builders and custom coding are both great solutions — for different types of businesses, different apps, and different use cases.